- Ag Retailers

 Ag Retailers provide products and services to farmers and ranchers.
-These products include seeds, nutrients, crop protection products, feed, equipment and technology.
+These products include seeds, nutrients, crop protection products, feed, equipment, and technology.
 They also offer consultative services.
-We collaborate with ag retailers including Bascom Elevator, Central Ohio Farmers Cooperative, Nutrien Ag Solutions, Diversified Agri-Services Inc., Heritage Cooperative, Sunrise Cooperative and The Andersons, Inc. throughout the Great Lakes and Mississippi River Basins.
+We collaborate with ag retailers including Bascom Elevator, Central Ohio Farmers Cooperative, Nutrien Ag Solutions, Diversified Agri-Services Inc., Heritage Cooperative, Sunrise Cooperative and The Andersons, Inc. throughout the Great Lakes and Upper Mississippi River Basins.

 The IPM Institute of North America is an independent non-profit organization formed in 1998 to improve health and environment through Integrated Pest Management (IPM) and other best practices.
 The Institute leads the Partnership for Ag Resource Management and about a dozen other major projects in agriculture and communities.